-First and foremost anyone in the process of applying for US Green Card should note that they could still apply for Canadian Permanent Residency Visa as a back up.
+First and foremost anyone in the process of applying for a US Green Card should note that they could still apply for a Canadian Permanent Residency Visa as a backup.
 If for any reason they do not get their US Green Card, they could move to Canada with their Permanent Residency Visa.
 This base become more important as recently the Trump administration issued a new executive order restricting economic immigration to the U.S. for the rest of the year.
 These types of visas allow more than half a million immigrants to enter the U.S. each year.
 The new ruling includes restrictions on the popular H-1B visa which allows American businesses to recruit hundreds of thousands of skilled workers every year.
 Many of those skilled workers will now be looking to Canada as a more welcoming alternative.

 Canada has many programs and immigration streams that cater to the very skilled workers that the U.S. is now turning away.
-Click here for free evaluation of your points.
+Click here for a free evaluation of your points.

 Moving to Canada

 If you’re already in the United States on an H-1B visa, you may be very well-positioned to make the move to Canada.
-Depending on your profile, you may choose to continue as a temporary foreign worker north of the border, or make the change to permanent residence.
+Depending on your profile, you may choose to continue as a temporary foreign worker north of the border or make the change to permanent residence.

 In most cases, you need a valid job offer from a Canadian employer to be eligible for a Canadian work permit.
 However, unlike in the United States, there is no lottery system to determine who is accepted.
 If you and your employer meet the Temporary Foreign Worker Program (TFWP) requirements, your application will be duly processed.